PerimeterX/perimeterx-php-sdk/README.md

 #### <a name="sensitive-headers"></a> Filter sensitive headers

-A user can define a list of sensitive header he want to prevent from being send to perimeterx servers (lowered case header name), filtering cookie header for privacy is set by default and will be overridden if a user set the configuration
+A list of sensitive headers can be configured to prevent specific headers from being sent to PerimeterX servers (lower case header names).
+Filtering cookie headers for privacy is set by default, and can be overridden on the $perimeterxConfig variable.

-**default: cookie, cookies**
+**Default: cookie, cookies**

 ```php
 $perimeterxConfig = [